okta/terraform-provider-oktapam/docs/resources/user.md

 page_title: "oktapam_user Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  A User.
+  An ASA User.
 Valid user types are human and service.
-For more information check out the documentation https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/service-users.htm on Service Users and how they are used.
+For more information check out the documentation https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/service-users.htm on ASA Service Users and how they are used.
 ---

 # oktapam_user (Resource)

-A User.
+An ASA User.
 Valid user types are `human` and `service`.
-For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/service-users.htm) on Service Users and how they are used.
+For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/service-users.htm) on ASA Service Users and how they are used.